Data Source

 Uniform Reporting System

-MH-CLD and the Mental Health Treatment Episode Data Set (MH-TEDS) provide information on mental health diagnoses and the mental health treatment services, outcomes, and demographic and substance use characteristics of individuals in mental health treatment facilities that report to individual state administrative data systems.
+The Mental Health Client-Level Data (MH-CLD) and the Mental Health Treatment Episode Data Set (MH-TEDS) systems provide information on mental health diagnoses and the mental health treatment services, outcomes, and demographic and substance use characteristics of individuals in mental health treatment facilities that report to individual state administrative data systems.

-The data from MH-CLD and MH-TEDS are for individuals receiving mental health treatment services provided or funded through the state mental health agency (SMHA).
+The data from MH-CLD and MH-TEDS are for individuals receiving mental health treatment services provided or funded through state mental health agencies (SMHAs).
 SMHAs are the state entities with primary responsibility for reporting the data.

 MH-TEDS is focused on treatment events, such as admissions and discharges from service centers.
 Admission and discharge records can be linked to track treatment episodes and the treatment services received by individuals.
 Thus, with MH-TEDS, both the individual client and the treatment episode can serve as a unit of analysis.
 In contrast, with MH-CLD, the client is the sole unit of analysis.